kjayma/surveyor_gui/README.md

 ## Limitations

 This gem provides support for a subset of the Surveyor functionality.
-It supports all of the basic question types, but does not currently support the following:
+It supports all of the basic question types, and most of the complicated question types, but does not currently support the following:

-  - Inline Question groups
   - Questions with multiple entries (e.g., the "Get me started on an improv sketch" question in the kitchen_sink_survey.rb that comes with the Surveyor gem.
-  - Datetime
   - Input masks
-  - Rankings
-  - Repeaters
   - Quizzes

 It adds some new question types: